-What we said we What we have done Chapter would do Employment GMAC will work The publication of the national autism strategy for with children's children, young people 2021-2026 has given us and services to opportunities to extend the next GM strategy to be Transition extend the all-age.
-Work is underway to engage with leaders and strategy to partners in GM children's services and system children and make it an allage strategy GMAC will work Links made and in Spring 2021 GMAC published a with the GM blog in the GM Employment charter newsletter Employment An Employment Implementation Group was set up in charter to May 2019 and continued throughout the duration of promote the strategy autistic people's employment.
-The Implementation Group decided to develop a set of positive messages about the strengths of autistic Establish an people and people with a learning disability in the Employment workplace.
-This led to the GM Enabling Employment Implementation Campaign between January 2020 and August 2020 Group, identify and included 11 films and 4 blogs, They can be found gaps and develop a business case Following the campaign, engagement with three of the employers who had contributed to the campaign agreed to form the GM Neurodiversity and Learning Disability Employer Network in October 2020.
+- Links made and in Spring 2021 GMAC published a blog in the GM Employment charter newsletter - An Employment Implementation Group was set up in May 2019 and continued throughout the duration of the strategy - The Implementation Group decided to develop a set of positive messages about the strengths of autistic people and people with a learning disability in the workplace.
+This led to the GM Enabling Employment Campaign between January 2020 and August 2020 and included 11 films and 4 blogs, They can be found here - Following the campaign, engagement with three of the employers who had contributed to the campaign agreed to form the GM Neurodiversity and Learning Disability Employer Network in October 2020.
 This network is growing and will support other employers in GM.
-Terms of Reference for this group can be found here A sub group of the Implementation Group was formed to develop an Autistic Entrepreneur network.
+Terms of Reference for this group can be found - A sub group of the Implementation Group was formed to develop an Autistic Entrepreneur network.
 Work is underway to develop this in partnership with the GM Chamber of Commerce during 2022 www.gmhsc.org.uk